jdm/tiger/Roadmap.md

 - [x] Right click menu to delete item
 - [x] Filter frames/animations in content panel by text search
 - [x] Can display frames in thumbnail or list mode
-- [ ] Can animations in thumbnail or list mode
 - [x] Add option to hide origin
 - [x] Add option to hide hitboxes
 - [x] Add option to lock hitboxes